-In addition to the above meetings, the Audit Committee also met with the external auditors in separate private sessions once during the financial year without the presence of management.
+In addition to the above meetings, the Audit Committee also met with the External Auditors in separate private sessions once during the financial year without the presence of management.

-The members of the Audit Committee and the attendance at the meetings during the financial year ended 30 June 2013 are stated below:
+The members of the Audit Committee and the attendance at the meetings during the financial year ended 30 June 2014 are stated below:

-Name of Director Designation No. of Meetings Attended Lim Kah Poon (appointed with effect from 22 May 2013) Chairman, Independent Non-Executive Director N/A Dr. Leong Wan Leong Independent Non-Executive Director 4/4 Chen Sung Fang (appointed with effect from 22 May 2013) Independent Non-Executive Director N/A Tai Keat Chai (resigned with effect from 22 May 2013) Chairman, Independent Non-Executive Director 4/4 Mohd Shafek Bin Isa (resigned with effect from 22 May 2013) Non-Executive Chairman 4/4
+Name of Director Designation Total Meetings Attended by Directors Lim Kah Poon Chairman, Independent Non-Executive Director 4/4 Dr. Leong Wan Leong Independent Non-Executive Director 4/4 Chen Sung Fang Independent Non-Executive Director 4/4